A WordPress Page vs a Post: What’s the Difference?

 Let’s break it down.

-Use a Page When…
+Use a WordPress Page When…

-• The content doesn’t change often
+• It’s timeless content that doesn’t change often

 • You want it to live in your site’s main menu